 You can also identify physicians to partner with.
 If you're trying to reach out to a potential partner but don't have their direct contact details, you can use simple online tools to learn how to find someone's phone number, ensuring you can connect quickly and professionally.
 If you want to find someone who's the right match for your practice, we recommend not just looking at referral services online.
 Instead, take a look at their values and make sure they hold themselves to a high standard which you hope most people are.

 Professional referrals are derived from sound relationships and expertise.
-A doctor will only refer his or her patients to someone he or she knows, likes, trusts, and believes is competent.
-So make a continual effort to show your referring doctors that you value their partnership.
+A doctor will only refer their patients to someone they know, like, trust, and believe is competent.
+You must continually show your referring physicians and their staff that you value the partnership.

-You can call them up to see how they and their families are doing.
-Bring them out to lunch or stop by for a cup of coffee.
-Obviously, we understand these physicians are busy just like you.
-But if you make it a habit to reach out to them and send them a quick note or an invitation it makes a long way.
+Bring them out for lunch or stop by their office with coffee.
+If you make it a habit to send a quick note or invitation, it makes a difference.
 You can easily automate this process by implementing practice management software with its pre-built templates and CRM system for controlled communication.

 Simplify the process